Stirling

 PROFILE FAQ

-Stirling has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Stirling has emerging levels of nearby infrastructure activity, ranking in the 24thth percentile nationally

-No projects have been identified by AreaSearch that are likely to impact the area's performance.
+No infrastructure projects have been identified by AreaSearch that could impact the area.
 Key projects include Molonglo Group Centre to Town Centre Transition, Fetherston Weston, Canberra Hospital Master Plan, and The Centenary Hospital for Women and Children Expansion Project.
-Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.